danrleypereira/online-challenges/README.md

 # Online Challenges
 WithGoogle, LeetCode, URI solutions all in one place.
-Here you can find how to build up and run the solutions using python, c, java and go.
+Here you can find how to build up and run the solutions using Python3, C, Java and Go.

 ## Python3